greeflas/git-hooks/README.md

 ### prepare-commit-msg

-* [ticket_number.sh](src/prepare-commit-msg/ticket_number.sh) - this script adds ticket number to the first commit of feature branch.
+* [ticket_number.sh](src/prepare-commit-msg/ticket_number.sh) - this script adds ticket number to commits in feature branch.
 It gets ticket number from branch name.
 Branch name should have following format `EXAMPLE-305-some-feature`.

     For example if first commit is named `Implements some feature` this script will update it with ticket number and it will look like `[EXAMPLE-305] Implements some feature`.

+    Also you can set `EACH_COMMIT` variable to `false` if you want add ticket number only for the first commit.

     > Symlink: ln -s ~/tools/git-hooks/src/prepare-commit-msg/ticket_number.sh .git/hooks/prepare-commit-msg